XingxinHE/Hex/pages/Secant Line.md

 ---

 # 📝Definition
 - A secant line, also simply called a secant, is a line passing through two points of a curve.
-As the two points are brought together (or, more precisely, as one is brought towards the other), the secant line tends to a [[Tangent Line]].
+As the two points are brought together (or, more precisely, as one is brought towards the other), the secant line tends to a [[tangent line]].

   The **secant line** of a function $f(x)$ over the interval $a\leq x\leq b$, is the line that passes through the points $(a,f(a))$ and $(b,f(b))$.